zenithtech/getInstagram/README.md

 Asynchronously fetches Instagram posts from a provided list of Instagram post IDs via XMLHttpRequest, Javascript and PHP,  skips invalid posts and timed out requests, randomises and renders the resulting data to HTML.

 Example: https://zenitht.com/git/getInstagram/

+## License ##

+This package is licensed under MIT license.
+See LICENSE for details.